Mohit-Badhani/Anomaly_Detection_in_Time_Series_Data/README.md

 ## 📌 Output

 The model successfully identifies anomalies in the time series based on reconstruction error, and plots them for visual inspection.

----

-## 🧪 Future Improvements

-- Use LSTM Autoencoders for sequential modeling
-- Apply to multivariate time series
-- Deploy as a real-time monitoring service